How to Pick the Right Business Partner in Emerging Markets

 In the past, the flow of technology and IP was largely unidirectional – from the developed markets in the West and Japan to emerging economies.
 Now, there is considerable disruption in the flow of global knowledge.
 For instance, China is the world’s leading market for Fintech startups, while nations in Sub-Saharan Africa are experiencing the fastest growth in usage and integration of mobile money.
 For once, the playing field is beginning to level.

-Resources such as intellectual property, capital, market assets, existing brands and products, distribution and supply chains, and an established customer base, are all things to consider when selecting a competent domestic partner.
+Resources such as intellectual property, capital, market assets, existing brands and products, distribution and supply chains, and an established customer base are all things to consider when selecting a competent domestic partner.

 In the words of Michael Gerber, small business guru and New York Times best-selling author of The E-Myth Revisited, “The number of businesses that fold due to bad partnerships is staggering.
 In some cases, they are charlatans, in others inept business people, and others find themselves unable to scale with any growth.”